equinor/radix-public-site/public-site/docs/guides/jobs/job-manager-and-job-api.md

 - `name` is the unique name for the job.
 This is the value to be used in the `GET /api/v1/jobs/{jobName}` and `DELETE /api/v1/jobs/{jobName}` methods.
 It is also the host name to connect to running job's container, with its exposed port, e.g. `http://batch-compute-20230220100755-xkoxce5g-mll3kxxh:3000`
 - `started` is the date and time the job was started.
 It is represented in RFC3339 form and is in UTC.
 - `ended` is the date and time the job successfully ended.
 Also represented in RFC3339 form and is in UTC.
-This value is only set for `Successful` jobs.
+This value is only set for `Succeeded` jobs.
 - `status` is the current status of the job.
-Possible values are  `Waiting`, `Stopping`, `Stopped`, `Active`, `Running`, `Successful`, `Failed`, `DeadlineExceeded`. `Active` status means that the job has a replica created, but this replica is not ready (due to such reasons as volume mount is not ready, or it is a problem to schedule replica on a node because not enough memory available, etc.), this status can remain forever.
-Status `Failed` if the job's replica container exits with a non-zero exit code, and `Successful` if the exit code is zero.
+Possible values are  `Waiting`, `Stopping`, `Stopped`, `Active`, `Running`, `Succeeded`, `Failed`, `DeadlineExceeded`. `Active` status means that the job has a replica created, but this replica is not ready (due to such reasons as volume mount is not ready, or it is a problem to schedule replica on a node because not enough memory available, etc.), this status can remain forever.
+Status `Failed` if the job's replica container exits with a non-zero exit code, and `Succeeded` if the exit code is zero.

 ## Getting the status of all existing jobs